 CytRx and Centurion have been working on identifying partnership opportunities for LADRTM ultra-high potency drug conjugates and its albumin companion diagnostic.
 However no partnership or any source of financing has become available after over two years of effort.
-Management continues to seek out sources of capital for Centurion.
+Management continues to seek out potential partnerships or sources of capital for Centurion.